Camilo-Suarez98/auto-market-frontend/README.md

 This project was developed using Next.js for the frontend and TailwindCSS.
 Node.js, Express and mongoose are implemented for the backend, using a MongoDB database.

 ## Characteristics of the project:
-- A marketplace to publish car on sale.
+- A marketplace to publish cars on sale and find the best option to user who is looking for change his car or buy a his first car.
-- Allows the user to create an account, publish cars, and look for other cars if they are interessted in buy a car
+- Allows the user to create an account, publish cars, and look for other cars if they are interested in buy a car.
+- In the car details the user logged can see seller information to contact it, if he's not logged the app show him a login option first to protect seller info.

 ## Start running 🚀